IdGlow: Dynamic Identity Modulation for Multi-Subject Generation: Methodology

 \subsubsection{Weighted-Margin DPO Objective.}

 Standard Diffusion-DPO treats the chosen and rejected gradient contributions symmetrically.
 In multi-subject generation, however, improving identity fidelity on the chosen sample and suppressing artifacts on the rejected sample are tasks of asymmetric difficulty.
-We therefore introduce a \textbf{weighted margin} formulation:
+Drawing inspiration from the asymmetric DPO strategy recently adopted in FireRed-Image-Edit~\cite{team2026firered} for image editing, We introduce a \textbf{weighted margin} formulation:

 where $\alpha > 0$ is the asymmetric weight that amplifies the chosen pair's gradient contribution relative to the rejected pair, $m \geq 0$ is an additive margin enforcing a minimum quality gap between preferred and rejected outputs, and $\lambda_{\text{SFT}} \geq 0$ is an SFT regularization coefficient that anchors the policy to the chosen distribution and prevents reward hacking.
 Setting $\alpha=1$, $m=0$, and $\lambda_{\text{SFT}}=0$ recovers standard Diffusion-DPO~\cite{wallace2024diffusion}.
 This stage ensures that \ours{} transcends mere pixel-level matching, achieving commercial-grade aesthetic quality while actively refining (rather than merely maintaining) identity consistency across all subjects in the scene.